bazelbuild/bazel-website/designs/index.md

 ### Announce the new proposal

-When the PR is submitted, send an announcement to [bazel-dev](https://groups.google.com/forum/#!forum/bazel-dev).
+Send an announcement to [bazel-dev](https://groups.google.com/forum/#!forum/bazel-dev) when the PR is submitted.

 You may cc other groups (e.g. [bazel-discuss](https://groups.google.com/forum/#!forum/bazel-discuss), to get feedback from Bazel end-users).